xht03/FudanCompilerH-25/HW2/README.md

 1. Pen & paper assignment:  Do the exercises 2.4(b), 2.5(c), 3.3(b,d), 3.4, 3.12(a, b) in the textbook.
 (Note that the example given in 3.3(d) in the textbook is wrong.
 It should be “[([])()[(][])]”.)

-2. For exercise 2.4(b), 2.5(c), write the lex programs, respectively, that will accept exactly those strings that are described in them.
+2. For exercise 2.4(b), 2.5(c), write the lex programs, respectively, that will accept exactly those strings (given in the *.txt files under the test directory) that are described in them.

 3. For 3.3(d), write the yacc program that will accept exactly those described strings.
-The program should test all the input files under the test directory.
+The program should test all the input files (*.txt) under the test directory.

-4. For 3.11, produce the LR(0) parsing table, and then code a parser in C++ (NOT using YACC) using the technique described in Figure 3.18 (in the textbook) that parses an input string given in all the \*.txt files under the test directory.
-(See Repo/HW2.)
+4. For 3.11, produce the LR(0) parsing table, and then code a parser in C++ (NOT using YACC) using the technique described in Figure 3.18 (in the textbook) that parses an input string in the test files.

-(For 3 and 4 above, use two different directories with their own Makefiles and test directory.)

 ## Note1